Eric Yap

 Eric Go Yap (born May 11, 1979) is a Filipino politician serving as the Representative for Benguet's lone congressional district since 2022, and was the district's legislative caretaker from January 2020 until he was elected in his own right.
-He was a party-list representative for ACT-CIS from 2019 to 2022, and is the chairman of the House Committee on Appropriations since March 2020.
+He was a party-list representative for ACT-CIS from 2019 to 2022, and is the chairman of the House Committee on Appropriations from March 2020 until 2022.

 Yap is among the principal authors of House Bill No. 5477 which was signed into law as Republic Act No. 11463 in December 2019 as an act to establish the Malasakit Centers—a one-stop shop for government medical and financial assistance and among the main proponents of House Bill 7778 or the establishment of the Autonomous Region of the Cordillera.

 Yap spearheaded various programs in Benguet such as Mobile Tulong, Mobile Oxygen, Youth Assistance Program, and infrastructure projects.

 Early life and education

 Yap was born on May 11, 1979 in Quezon City.
 His father was Engracio Yap and his siblings include Edvic Yap, a member of the House of Representatives for ACT-CIS Partylist, and Egay Yap, a member of the Quezon City Council.

 He studied in the University of Santo Tomas from 1997 to 2002, where he graduated with a Bachelor of Science in Architecture degree.

+In 2017, Senator Panfilo Lacson named Eric and Edvic Yap in an alleged bribery scheme involving the Bureau of Customs and former customs commissioner Nicanor Faeldon.